Yes, You Can Start An Online Area

 10. Distance and travel time to nearest current Area Service Committee meeting: Not Applicable.
 We’re accessible via the internet to anyone with a smart phone, computer or tablet.

 12. If the proposed Area is in a State, Province, or Country which the Fellowship has not been previously established, have you investigated incorporating as a non-profit organization in order to protect the CA name?
-We are investigating the possibilities of incorporating the Area.

 13. If this Petition to Become an Area is approved, are you prepared to be responsible for all liabilities the fellowship may incur?
 Are you prepared to pay all applicable sales taxes and file all the necessary State and Federal tax forms as required?
-Yes we are.

 - Physical disabilities and/or liabilities

-- Financial limitations on constraints
+- Financial limitations or constraints

 - Parents with children or other care-giving needs

-- Geographical distance (nothing local is available)
+- Geographical distance i.e nothing local is available

-- On vacation or on a business trip or just out of the country or city
+- On vacation or on a business trip or just out of the country or city and looking to attend a meeting